Skip to content

 GET {auth}/oauth/{provider}/authorize Redirect to provider.

-GET {auth}/oauth/{provider}/callback Provider redirect; completes the explicit OAuth login flow.
+GET {auth}/oauth/{provider}/callback Provider redirect; completes the plugin-owned OAuth login flow.

-If you mount create_oauth_controller() directly for a custom route table, the prefix may differ from {auth}/oauth/{provider}.
+If you mount create_provider_oauth_controller() or create_oauth_controller() directly for a custom route table, the prefix may differ from {auth}/oauth/{provider}.

 OAuth account linking (associate)

-When oauth_config.include_oauth_associate=True and oauth_associate_providers is non-empty, the plugin auto-mounts associate routes under {auth}/associate/{provider}.
+When oauth_config.include_oauth_associate=True, the plugin auto-mounts associate routes under {auth}/associate/{provider} for the same oauth_providers inventory.

 Method Path pattern Description